laurelherting/lmh-headspace/NPM/npm-troubleshooting.md

 Almost all your packages will be `npm install --save`
 # npm dependencies will get installed to the dev dependencies part of your package.json
-npm install i -D Mocha
+`npm install i -D Mocha`

 # Configuring npm package.json scripts.
 * Preconfigure common tasks like running unit tests:
 * So someone using your module, update test field w/ that exact cmd
-* so they don’t have to search for this info.
+* so they don’t have to search for this info
 * Now, someone can run ‘npm test’ and not worry what kind of testing library you’re using

 ex: edit inside package.json file: